Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Self-interacting dark matter model

 \section{Self-interacting dark matter model}

-The first model we consider in our analysis is an astrophysical SIDM model that forms a halo around a galaxy with an SMBH at its center.
-In this model, the SIDM density profile exhibits a spike near the center \cite{alonso} (hereafter, [\hyperlink{cite.alonso}{ACD2024}]).
+The first model we consider is an astrophysical SIDM halo model for a galaxy hosting a central SMBH.
+In this model, the SIDM density profile exhibits a spike near the centre (\cite{alonso}; hereafter \hyperlink{cite.alonso}{ACD2024}).

-We consider a merger of two galaxies with SMBHs at their centers embedded in spherically symmetric SIDM halos.
+We consider a merger of two galaxies with SMBHs at their centres embedded in spherically symmetric SIDM halos.
 After these DM halos and the stellar contents of the galaxies merge, the two central black holes form a binary, which inspirals and eventually merges.
 During this process, the SMBHB emits GWs.
 As the SMBHB moves through the SIDM halo, the dynamical friction provided by DM removes kinetic energy from the SMBHB.
-If the SIDM halo can extract sufficient kinetic energy from the SMBHB without getting disrupted, it can make the black holes merge within the age of the universe, solving the ``final parsec problem'' [\hyperlink{cite.alonso}{ACD2024}].
+If the SIDM halo can extract sufficient kinetic energy from the SMBHB without getting disrupted, it can make the black holes merge within the age of the universe, solving the ``final parsec problem'' (\hyperlink{cite.alonso}{ACD2024}).

-As this model predicts the emission of GWs during the SMBHB merger, we can use the observed GW data to analyze the model parameters.
-In Ref.~[\hyperlink{cite.Tiruvaskar_2026}{TG2026}], we probed this model using the Bayesian inference method of MCMC using NANOGrav PTA GWB data.
+Since this model predicts GW emission during the SMBHB merger, we can use the observed PTA GWB data to constrain its parameters. \hyperlink{cite.Tiruvaskar_2026}{TG2026} did this by performing Bayesian inference with MCMC using NANOGrav PTA GWB data.
 The resulting posterior distributions of the model parameters were presented by \hyperlink{cite.Tiruvaskar_2026}{TG2026}.
-To perform this statistical analysis, we used a Python package developed by the NANOGrav collaboration, known as \texttt{holodeck}, which is described in Ref.~\cite{Agazie_2023} (hereafter [\hyperlink{cite.Agazie_2023}{Agazie2023}]).
+To perform this statistical analysis, we used a Python package developed by the NANOGrav collaboration, known as \texttt{holodeck}, which is described by \hyperlink{cite.Agazie_2023}{Agazie2023}.

-For this analysis, we start with a system where SIDM halos have merged into one, and an SMBHB has formed.
-Then, we simulate the SMBHB merger inside this SIDM halo and the resulting GW emission.
-We can calculate the strain spectrum of this GW emission from this merger.
-Then, we can add the strain spectra from all such mergers to obtain the total GWB.
+For this analysis, we begin after the SIDM halos of the merging galaxies have coalesced into a single halo.
+We then simulate the inspiral and merger of the SMBHB within this halo and compute the associated gravitational-wave emission.
+The resulting characteristic-strain spectrum is calculated for each merger, and the spectra from the full SMBHB population are combined to obtain the total GWB.